 - Explore big ideas and get a jump-start on your career.
 As an undergraduate researcher in Electrical Engineering, alumnus Samuel Schaefer developed a water-quality testing device that began with discarded CD players.

 - Collaborate with like-minded people.
-Through federal and industry grants, Jinglei (Victoria) You and fellow student researchers work to improve the sustainability of transportation systems.
-The Civil Engineering undergrad is also founder of the Global Engineering Community.
+Through federal and industry grants, Jinglei (Victoria) You and fellow Civil Engineering student researchers worked to improve the sustainability of transportation systems, a project that has been continued by current students.

 - Create new physical systems and advance society.
-Mechanical Engineering student Jessica Van Brummelen conducts high-level research in robotics such as unmanned vehicles.
+Mechanical Engineering alumna Jessica Van Brummelen conducted high-level research in robotics such as unmanned vehicles.
 Through UBC’s Go Global program, she contributed to health research while studying abroad at Lund University in Sweden.